aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-resources/extended-resource-attributes/_index.md

 url: /java/extended-resource-attributes/
 ---

-## **Extending Resource Attributes**
+**Extending Resource Attributes**
-The ExtendedAttribute property exposed by the [Resource](http://www.aspose.com/api/java/tasks/com.aspose.tasks/classes/Resource) class can be used to manage the extended attributes of a resource.
+The ExtendedAttribute property exposed by the [Resource](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Resource) class can be used to manage the extended attributes of a resource.
 This property reads and writes an ArrayList of the ExtendedAttribute objects to deal with a resource's extended attributes.
 The ExtendedAttribute object further exposes the relevant properties.

-**Programming Sample**

 The following example shows how to set a resource's extended attributes.